-Starting from Pashupatinath temple - one of the most renowned Hindu temples dedicated to Lord Shiva, - located in the bank of Bagmati river in the capital city of Kathmandu.
+Starting from Pashupatinath temple - one of the most renowned Hindu temples dedicated to Lord Shiva, - located on the bank of Bagmati river in the capital city of Kathmandu.

-Thousands of devotees come to worship in the temple built in pagoda style and has a golden crown.
+Thousands of devotees come to worship this temple which is built in pagoda style and has a golden crown.
 There is a belief that Nepal and Nepalese are blessed and protected by Lord Pashupatinath.
-This temple is located in a very larger area, and the holy river, Bagmati flows by the side.
+This temple occupies 0.64 hectares of land with more than 500 temples and monuments alongside the holy river - Bagmati.

-From Pashupatinath, you are taken to Boudhanath stupa located nearby the temple.
-Boudhanath is the largest Stupa in South Asia stupa & worshipped especially by the Buddhists followers, as this is the symbol of Lord Buddha.
+From Pashupatinath, you are taken to the Boudhanath stupa.
+Boudhanath is the largest Stupa in South Asia stupa & worshipped especially by Buddhist followers as a symbol of Lord Buddha.
 The unique thing about the stupa area is that the atmosphere surrounding it is very enchanting and peaceful.

 Next, you are then driven to Patan Durbar Square at Lalitpur district.
 It is a place where many temples are located within a small periphery.
 All the temples are built on a unique and distinct style and have their own values.
 You can spend time on the periphery of Patan Durbar Square, take photos, and have lunch in the nearby restaurants.